B2B Marketing Strategy: A Performance Playbook

 Q: What’s the most important metric for B2B marketing ROI?

-A: While many metrics are important, Customer Acquisition Cost (CAC) combined with Customer Lifetime Value (CLV) provides the most comprehensive view of B2B marketing ROI.
+A: While many metrics are important, Customer Acquisition Cost (CAC) combined with Customer Lifetime Value (CLV) provides the most comprehensive view of ROI.
 CAC tells you how much it costs to acquire a new customer, while CLV indicates the total revenue you expect from that customer over their relationship with your business.
 A healthy ratio of CLV to CAC (e.g., 3:1 or higher) suggests sustainable growth.

 Q: Is cold calling still effective in B2B marketing in 2026?